Route

 Day 2 — Póvoa de Varzim to Esposende

-After the previous evening's drama — arriving at Póvoa at 5:45 pm and not finding a place to stay until 10:30 pm — Day 2 was deliberately short.
-About three hours of walking, no more.
+After the previous evening’s drama — arriving at Póvoa at 5:45 pm and not finding a place to stay until 10:30 pm — Day 2 was going to be short.
+About three hours of walking.
 I needed it.

-The route followed the Atlantic, with gentle sea breezes and fishing villages scattered along the way.
-After the punishment of Day 1, this stretch was almost meditative.
-I let the rhythm settle.
+I had a full buffet breakfast at The ONE Grand Hotel and set off along the beach.
 The Camino is supposed to teach you something about pace; Day 1 had been a lesson in what happens when you try to do too much, and Day 2 was the correction.
+Or so I thought.

 I crossed the Ponte Metálica de Fão one more time the next morning and stopped in Esposende for breakfast.
 Even in the rain, the town had everything Fão had not: character, narrow pedestrian streets, historical monuments, life.
 People were already moving through it.
 The bakery I stopped at served me the best breakfast I’d had since leaving Porto — a small thing, but after a night of sandwiches it felt restorative.
 I left town wishing I had stayed in Esposende the night before, and walked north along the coast in much better spirits than I had arrived in.